opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 ### Stop application

 *Before executing the following commands:
+* change the DB name to `odm-meta-service-postgres-db` if you are using postgres and not mysql
-* change the instance name to `odm-meta-service-postgres-app` if you are using postgres and not mysql *
+* change the instance name to `odm-meta-service-postgres-app` if you are using postgres and not mysql

 ```bash
 docker stop odm-meta-service-mysql-app